-MGMT 690 Management Internship.
-Consists of experience in a field setting in collaboration with a trained professional.
+MGMT 6690 Management Internship.
+(Formerly 690) Consists of experience in a field setting in collaboration with a trained professional.
 4-8 quarter credit hours.
 Course Repeatable.
 Maximum number of units allowed 16.
-MGMT 691 Advanced Topics in Organization Development.
-Designed to provide Organization Development students and practitioners with access to leading edge interventions, research and professionals.
+MGMT 6691 Advanced Topics in Organization Development.
+(Formerly 691) Designed to provide Organization Development students and practitioners with access to leading edge interventions, research and professionals.
 This workshop will introduce theory and practice of innovative work in Organization Development.
 1-2 quarter credit hours.
 Course Repeatable.
 Maximum number of units allowed 12.
-Management Information Systems MIS 545 Computer Organization and Architecture.
-The objectives of this course are to introduce the basic concepts of computer systems and computer architecture.
+Management Information Systems MIS 5545 Computer Organization and Architecture.
+(Formerly 545) The objectives of this course are to introduce the basic concepts of computer systems and computer architecture.
 Discussion includes data representation, processor technology, data storage technology, system integration and performance, data and network communication technology, computer networks, application development, operating systems, Internet and distributed application services, cloud computing, virtualization, as well as system administration.
 Several assignments and course participation are required, as are several exams.
 4 quarter credit hours.
-MIS 546 Systems Analysis and Design.
-Tools and techniques associated with the analysis and design of application systems are studied and evaluated.
+MIS 5546 Systems Analysis and Design.
+(Formerly 546) Tools and techniques associated with the analysis and design of application systems are studied and evaluated.
 Traditional and state-of-the-art system development life-cycle methodologies are examined.
 Specific topics include construction and evaluation of user interviews, data flow diagrams, data dictionaries, decision tables and trees, and use of prototyping techniques and computer-aided software engineering tools.
 The course project requires a team analysis and design of a new application system.
 4 quarter credit hours.
-MIS 600 Independent Study.
-This course allows an opportunity for a student to concentrate on a specific topic related to an existing course or to explore a timely topic not covered in an existing course.
+MIS 6600 Independent Study.
+(Formerly 600) This course allows an opportunity for a student to concentrate on a specific topic related to an existing course or to explore a timely topic not covered in an existing course.
 A proposal is required, outlining the nature of the problem and scope of the investigation.
 A research paper or project is required, as appropriate to the problem under investigation.
 1-4 quarter credit hours.
 Department Consent Required.
 Course Repeatable.
 Maximum number of units allowed 12.
-MIS 609 Computer Fraud.
-This course provides an understanding of how fraud is accomplished by the use of computers and the Internet.
+MIS 6609 Computer Fraud.
+(Formerly 609) This course provides an understanding of how fraud is accomplished by the use of computers and the Internet.
 It discusses the types of computer fraud that can occur in organizations and how computer fraud can be prevented.
-Cross-listed as MSA/MIS 609.
+Cross-listed as MSA/MIS 6609.
 4 quarter credit hours.
-MIS 616 Information System Auditing.
-Since the introduction of the Sarbanes-Oxley Act of 2002, there has been an increasing focus on the strengths and weaknesses of a company's information system infrastructure.
+MIS 6616 Information System Auditing.
+(Formerly 616) Since the introduction of the Sarbanes-Oxley Act of 2002, there has been an increasing focus on the strengths and weaknesses of a company's information system infrastructure.
 This course will introduce those students interested in auditing to the fundamentals of Information Systems (IS) auditing with an emphasis on understanding IS controls, the types of IS audits, and the concepts and techniques used in IS audits.
-Prerequisite: MSA 513.
-Cross-listed as MSA/MIS 616.
+Prerequisite: MSA 5513.
+Cross-listed as MSA/MIS 6616.
 4 quarter credit hours.
 Typically offered: Annually.
-MIS 655 Computer and Network Systems Security.
-Topics discussed include network infrastructure security issues, including perimeter security defense, firewalls, virtual private networks, intrusion detection systems, wireless security, network security auditing tools, honeypots, incident response, forensics, as well as ethical considerations.
+MIS 6655 Computer and Network Systems Security.
+(Formerly 655) Topics discussed include network infrastructure security issues, including perimeter security defense, firewalls, virtual private networks, intrusion detection systems, wireless security, network security auditing tools, honeypots, incident response, forensics, as well as ethical considerations.
 Also discussed is the development of an enterprise security policy.
-Prerequisite: MIS 546.
-4 guarter credit hours.
+Prerequisite: MIS 5546.
+4 quarter credit hours.